Marya204/Your_Event/README.md

 # Your_Event
-Event management App using Java Swing UI design
+Event management App using Java Swing for UI design